muratk5n/thirdwave/en/README.md

-H2 View: "Mitsubishi Heavy Industries (MHI) is set to conduct a feasibility study for the introduction of ammonia co-firing at a coal-fired thermal power plant in Thailand, in pursuit ofa decarbonising power production with hydrogen-based fuels"
+H2 View: "Mitsubishi Heavy Industries (MHI) is set to conduct a feasibility study for the introduction of ammonia co-firing at a coal-fired thermal power plant in Thailand, in pursuit of a decarbonising power production with hydrogen-based fuels"

 ---